Research Areas

 Scalable Control for Multi-Agent Systems

 In this research thread we develop scalable analysis and design tools for multi-agent systems, such as swarms of connected combat units, satellite constellations, power generation networks, and multicellular ensembles in biology.
 The multiplicity of agents enables applications with complex objectives and constraints that are not possible using individual systems.
 On the other hand, the combined dimension of the multi-agent system is typically beyond the reach of standard design methods.
 In one line of work we address this problem by extracting control-theoretic input-output properties from agent models and compose these properties to obtain network-level guarantees.
 In another line of work, we aggregate agents into fewer groups to cope with the large network size.
 Examples of such groups include generators that swing together in power systems and cells that exhibit similar fates in developmental biology.
-In a separate project we are collaborating with the Naval Air Warfare Center on guarding assets from multiple threats using a multi-interceptor system.
-We aim to provide guaranteed performance to assure asset protection in the presence of environmental disturbances, system uncertainty, and a capable adversary.
+We further study optimal trajectory generation for multiple, heterogeneous agents for environmental monitoring (with combined use of satellites, drones, underwater vehicles) and defense applications (e.g., for guarding assets from multiple threats using a multi-interceptor system).